Animal Crack-Ups: Gameplay

 Four celebrities competed.
 Host Thicke introduced a video clip about an animal; at some point, the video was paused and Thicke asked a question about the clip.
 The celebrities give their answers, after which the remainder of the clip was played, revealing the answer.

 Any celebrities giving the correct answer received a point; score was kept by placing a stuffed animal (a monkey in the first season, a hedgehog in later seasons) in front of the celebrity's podium.
-Co-host Debi Bartlet provided the stuffed animals.
+Co-host Debbie Bartlett provided the stuffed animals.
 The celeb with the most toy animals/points won the game and $2,500 for their favorite animal charity.
 If a tie occurred, the money was split between the charities.

 On segues to two commercial breaks, a hedgehog puppet named "Reggie the Hedgie" (voiced by Susan Blu, performed by Lisa Sturz) gave animal facts to the home viewers and read home-viewer mail.